What is Local Dimming?

 What is Frame Dimming?

-Frame Dimming is made by Sony and is the equivalent of an edge-lit local dimming, but with even less zones.
+Frame Dimming is the equivalent of an edge-lit local dimming, but with even less zones.
 Instead of changing the light for a specific region of the screen, it is the whole frame of the screen that changes intensity.
 You can see it as a very basic version of local dimming.
 It is better than no dimming at all for dark scene, but it is nowhere near real local dimming.